Jutho/TensorKit.jl/docs/src/man/tensors.md

 rank `N₁+N₂` and with matching size `(dims(codomain)..., dims(domain)...)`, or just as a `DenseMatrix` with size `(dim(codomain), dim(domain))`.
-In the case of symmetry, `data` needs to be specified as a dictionary (some subtype of `AbstractDict`) with the blocksectors `c::G <: Sector` as keys and the corresponding matrix blocks as value, i.e.
+In the case of symmetry, `data` needs to be specified as a dictionary (some subtype of `AbstractDict`) with the blocksectors `c::I <: Sector` as keys and the corresponding matrix blocks as value, i.e.
 `data[c]` is some `DenseMatrix` of size `(blockdim(codomain, c), blockdim(domain, c))`.

 ```@repl tensors